What is Astigmatism?

 - Light sensitivity

-Some people can confuse astigmatism with amblyopia (often referred to as a “lazy eye”).
+Some people may confuse astigmatism with amblyopia (lazy eye).
 These eye conditions are not the same.
 However, severe astigmatism can contribute to amblyopia.

-In general, though, your ophthalmologist or optometrist will measure astigmatisms in diopters.
+Ophthalmologists and optometrists measure astigmatisms in diopters.
 A perfect eye with no astigmatism will have 0 diopters.
-However, many people will have between 0.5 to 0.75 diopters of astigmatism.
+However, many people have between 0.5 to 0.75 diopters of astigmatism.5

 With eye prescriptions, there are two areas or numbers that refer to astigmatism:

 - Cylinder.
-The number here reflects how steep or irregular the curvature of your cornea is.
+Reflects how steep or irregular the curvature of your cornea is

 - Axis.
-In degrees, this value shows where the astigmatism is on the cornea.
-Axis numbers will range from 0 to 180.
+Shows where the astigmatism is on the cornea; ranges from 0 to 180 degrees

 Treatment Options for Astigmatism